Pageworks/djinnjs/docs/configuration.md

 A string.
 This value is used to determine if the JavaScript should be minified and is used by the `Env` class when setting `env.isProduction`.

-#### gtagId

-A string.
-This is the ID used for Googles [gtag.js](https://developers.google.com/analytics/devguides/collection/gtagjs).

-#### prefetching

-Default: `"opt-out"`

-A string.
-When set to `"opt-out"` Pjax will prefetch and cache links based on the user's device metrics & active connection.
-When set to `"opt-in"` Pjax will only prefetch links tagged with the `[prefetch]` attribute.
-To learn more about enabling/disabling Pjax prefetching read the [Djinnjax documentation](https://pjax.djinnjs.com/).

-#### followRedirects

-Default: `true`

-A boolean.
-When set to `false` Pjax will not follow redirects and will resort to native browser navigation.

-#### pjax

-Default: `false`

-A boolean.
-When set to `true` Pjax will be injected into the output directory.
-This feature requires that the `djinnjax` NPM package is installed.

-#### pageJumpOffset

-Default: `null`

-A number.
-When `null` page jumps scroll the element into the center of the viewport.
-When a number is provided the element is scrolled to the top of the viewport then the offset is added.
-Positive numbers move the element up, negative numbers move the element down.

 #### minimumConnection

 Default: `"4g"`

 A [Effective Connection Type](https://wicg.github.io/netinfo/#effectiveconnectiontype-enum).
 This value will be used as the default `required-connection` attribute when loading Web Components.

-#### precacheURL

-Default: `""`

-A string.
-When an endpoint is provided the service worker will request the URLs of content and resources that need to be cached using the [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache/addAll).